Pluc15/machine-setup-scripts/README.md

 - Fix hardcoded `tray_output HDMI-0`
 - Hotkey to change default and all audio stream to another device
 - Improve the look of notifications
+- Hotkey to change default and all audio stream to another device
+- Improve the look of notifications
+- Learn how auto mounting usb devices works `https://wiki.archlinux.org/index.php/Udev#Udisks`
+- Learn how `xdg` works and make a config for my dotfiles